-Now Kuala Lumpur Sentral CBD is an exclusive urban centre built around Malaysia’s largest transit hub, offering global connectivity, excellent investment opportunities, business convenience and an international lifestyle.
+KL Sentral CBD is an exclusive urban centre built around Malaysia’s largest transit hub, offering global connectivity, excellent investment opportunities, business convenience and an international lifestyle.
 It was granted the ‘XKL’ Global Destination Code by the International Air Travel Association (IATA) with check-in facilities, enabling quick access to the airport and various destinations around the world.
-At present, more than 180,000 commuters pass through Stesen Sentral every day.
+At present, more than 200,000 commuters pass through Stesen Sentral every day.

 PJ Sentral Garden City

-This first-of-its-kind TOD project in Petaling Jaya has taken off from the concept of a transit-centric development as introduced to the country by the Kuala Lumpur Sentral CBD project, and will serve as a CBD for Petaling Jaya.
+This first-of-its-kind TOD project in Petaling Jaya has taken off from the concept of a transit-centric development as introduced to the country by the KL Sentral CBD project, and will serve as a CBD for Petaling Jaya.

 Cyberjaya City Centre